INTRODUCTION

 Ratwani, Raj, et al. “A usability and safety analysis of electronic health

-”.
+records: a multi-center study”.
 Journal of the American Medical Informatics Association, 2018; 25(09): 1197-1201.
 DOI: 10.1093/jamia/ocy088